gammastudios/okta-admin/docs/users/okta-admin_users_resetpwd.md

-## okta-admin users listroles
+## okta-admin users resetpwd

-Lists all roles assigned to a user.
+Generates a one-time token (OTT) that can be used to reset a users password.

 ### Synopsis

-Lists all roles assigned to a user.
+Generates a one-time token (OTT) that can be used to reset a users password.
+The OTT link can be automatically emailed to the user or returned to the API caller and distributed using a custom flow.

 ```
-okta-admin users listroles <userId> [flags]
+okta-admin users resetpwd <userId> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for listroles
+  -h, --help   help for resetpwd
 ```

 ### Options inherited from parent commands